Newton0921/OT-STANDALONE/5_Rogue_Solar/Module_2_Blue/Blue-Writeup.md

 allow_anonymous true
 This setting instructed the broker to accept TCP connections from any IP address reaching port 1883 without challenging the client for a username, password, or cryptographic certificate.

-2. Overly Permissive Access Control Lists (ACL) Inspection of /tmp/mqtt_lab/config/acl revealed:

-Ini, TOML
-pattern readwrite grid/solar/site7/#
-The use of the wildcards (#) paired with the readwrite permission granted any connected client full authority to subscribe to, read, and overwrite any topic under the Site 7 solar hierarchy.
-There was no segregation between Producers (the solar inverters/sensors) and Consumers (the dashboard/analytics engines).